jyoho62/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 graph from my SQL query results*

 ### 2. Skills for Top Paying Jobs
-To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.
+To understand what skills are required for top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.

 ```SQL
 WITH top_paying_jobs AS (